The park covers an area of 505 square kilometres (195 square miles).

 Waterton was Canada’s second biosphere reserve and the first Canadian national park to take part in this UNESCO program.

-Parks Canada operates three campgrounds in Waterton Lakes National Park: Townsite Campground, Crandell Campground and Belly River Campground.
+Parks Canada operates three vehicle-accessible campgrounds in Waterton Lakes National Park: Townsite Campground, Crandell Campground (closed) and Belly River Campground.